Measuring kinetic parameters using quantum plasmonic sensing: Introduction

-For both types of interaction we consider various quantum states: two-mode Fock states, two-mode squeezed vacuum states and two-mode squeezed displaced states, all used in a recent study of static parameters~\cite{Lee2017,Tame19}.
+For both types of interaction studied we consider various quantum states: two-mode Fock states, two-mode squeezed vacuum states and two-mode squeezed displaced states, all used in a recent study of static parameters~\cite{Lee2017,Tame19}.
 Our results show that the enhancement in the estimation precision offered by these quantum states translates well from static to kinetic parameters under certain conditions.
 In particular, we compare the estimation precision of the association and dissociation binding constants of the interactions using classical and quantum states.
-This work may potentially aid the future design of plasmonic sensors using quantum techniques for more precise kinetic research.